UPDATED: March 11, 2022

 “The benefits that are important to men are not always necessarily important to women, and vice versa,” said Pharris of Fairygodboss.

-However, only 21% of full-time employees have paid parental leave, and only 8% have some form of childcare subsidies.
+However, only 21% of full-time employees in 2018 had paid parental leave, and only 8% had some form of childcare subsidies.

 Businesses should provide these benefits, says Pharris: